 In other words, this hormone is telling your brain when your body needs food and when it is time to stop eating.

-In this new Real Talk Friday episode, Ted will answer a listener’s question about the link between hormones and fat loss.
+In this new Ted Talk episode, Ted will answer a listener’s question about the link between hormones and fat loss.